 In March 2020 he suffered what was described as a 'lower body injury' and missed the final World Cup event in Hafjell, Norway. (yle.fi, 11 Mar 2020)

 He sustained an injury to his right arm while competing at the 2019 World Cup event in La Molina, Spain.
 He underwent surgery and was unable to compete at the 2019 World Championships in Pyha, Finland. (paralympic.org, 28 Mar 2019)

-Mikko Wendelin, who had been his coach for six years, died in November 2019 of illness.
+Mikko Wendelin, who had been his coach for six years, passed away in November 2019.
 "I'm so deeply heartbroken and can't believe this at all.
 I've been crying so much that there's no tears left anymore.
 I don't really have words now but trying to go forward step by step.
 It was an unbelievable journey with [Wendelin] and [he is] always in my heart wherever I go.
 When the gate drops I know [he] will be there with me."
 (Facebook page, 11 Jan 2021)

 |Men's Para Snowboard Cross Standing||Final Round||2014-03-14||11|

 |Men's Banked Slalom SB-LL2||Race 1||2015-02-28||3|

 |Men's Banked Slalom SB-LL2||Race 1||2017-02-07||1|